cyril-gao/BattleDot/README.md

 ##### The program is implemented in Java.
-It uses distributed hash table to implement such a game:
+It uses the consistent hashing and multicast techniques to implement such a game:
 ```
 Players are connected in a ring: A is bombing B who is bombing C, ... who is bombing Z who is bombing A.